Gregory Herrigel

 As a backwaiter, I cleared and reset tables, filled water glasses, helped serve food, and cleaned the restaurant and kitchen at the end of each shift.
 Through these duties, I helped the waiters to do their jobs more efficiently and thus contributed to customer satisfaction.
 Working in a restaurant for my first job taught me the value of hard work and efficiency, and it was an incredible introduction to multitasking when faced with many competing responsibilities.

-Gregory Herrigel Education Details
+Gregory Herrigel education

-Frequently Asked Questions about Gregory Herrigel
+Frequently asked questions about Gregory Herrigel

 What company does Gregory Herrigel work for?

-Gregory Herrigel works for Consensus Digital Media
+Gregory Herrigel works for Consensus Digital Media.

 What is Gregory Herrigel's email address?